You are being redirected to Archer's sister brand Cosmos.

 Today, admire the views on a scenic rail journey from Kandy to the misty hills of Nuwara Eliya by train.
 Experience one of the world's most stunning rail journeys on this quintessential Sri Lankan rail service.
 The train bumps and grinds through the forests and tea plantations and is a highlight of your tour.
 Otherwise known as 'Little England', Nuwara Eliya is set nearly 2,000 metres above sea level and is surrounded by rolling hills and lush tea plantations.
 It is considered the capital of Sri Lanka's tea industry, with its cool temperatures, humidity and rainfall providing the perfect climate for tea production.
 This evening, take a sightseeing tour around the town.

 This morning, take a jeep safari through Yala National Park.
 Home to one of the highest densities of leopards in the world, sights of these beautiful creatures are not uncommon.
 Yala is also a birdwatcher's paradise, with around 230 species recorded in the park.
 As well as leopards and birds, look out for elephants, sloth bears, water buffalo, macaques and mugger crocodiles - Yala really is Kipling's Jungle Book brought to life!
-Later, you will have another opportunity to spot animals on an afternoon safari.
+Return to your hotel and enjoy the afternoon at leisure, or join an optional afternoon safari.